-359 Figure 5 clearly shows the local development of salinity anomaly in the upper DWF region and the northward (southward) propagation of salinity anomaly in the intermediate (deep) ocean.
-Based 360 on Fig. 4, we vertically average the anomalies over these three levels and then calculate their lead/lag 361 362 regression coefficients on the AMOC LFC1.
-In the upper ocean (Fig. 5a), the most remarkable signal is in 45°-65°N, showing a local periodic evolution without a robust connection with signals in both 363 the subtropical and polar regions.
-In the 26.5-27.6 $\sigma{\theta}$ intermediate ocean (Fig. 5b), anomaly at 45°N 364 propagates northward (white arrows), suggesting its potential influence on the DWF region.
-Anomaly 365 366 near 20°N appears to develop locally with the opposite sign to that north of 45°N. In the 27.75-27.85 $\sigma{\theta}$ deep ocean (Fig. 5c), anomalies propagate southward from the subpolar to equatorial and South 367 Atlantic (white arrows).
-In all these three levels, the maximum regression coefficient in the subpolar 368 369 region occurs when the salinity anomalies lead the AMOC LFC1 by around 10 years (Fig. 5, orange 370 dot).
+Figure 5 clearly shows the local development of salinity anomaly in the upper DWF region and the northward (southward) propagation of salinity anomaly in the intermediate (deep) ocean.
+Based on Fig. 4, we vertically average the anomalies over these three levels and then calculate their lead/lag regression coefficients on the AMOC LFC1.
+In the upper ocean (Fig. 5a), the most remarkable signal is within $45^{\circ}$ - $65^{\circ}$ N, showing a local periodic evolution without a robust connection with signals in both the subtropical and polar regions.
+In the 26.5- $27.6\sigma{\theta}$ intermediate ocean (Fig. 5b), anomaly at $45^{\circ}$ N propagates northward (white arrows),

 FIG. 5.
-Lead/lag regression coefficients of zonally and vertically averaged salinity anomalies in the Atlantic on the AMOC LFC1 (units: psu). (a) Averaged over 0-200 m, (b) averaged over 26.5-27.6 $\sigma{\theta}$ , and (c) averaged over 27.75-27.85 $\sigma{\theta}$ .
+Lead and lag regression coefficients of zonally and vertically averaged salinity anomalies in the Atlantic on the AMOC LFC1 (units: psu). (a) Averaged over 0-200 m, (b) averaged over $26.5-27.6\sigma{\theta}$ , and (c) averaged over $27.75-27.85\sigma{\theta}$ .
 The orange dot denotes the position of the maximum regression coefficient.
 In (b) and (c), salinity anomalies shallower than 200 m or north of 65°N are removed.
 The dashed white arrows show schematically the meridional propagations of salinity anomalies in the intermediate-deep oceans.
-Note that the colorbars for the three subplots are different.
-Negative lag means the AMOC LFC1 lags the salinity anomalies (units: year).
+Note that the color bars for the three subplots are different.
+Negative lag means the AMOC LFC1 lags the salinity anomalies (units: yr).